privcount/privcount/README.markdown

     pip install -r requirements.txt

-During Privex development, include your latest development changes by forcing a reinstall:
+During PrivCount development, include your latest development changes by forcing a reinstall:

     pip install -I .

 # running

-To run privex, simply activate the virtual environment that you created earlier and then run privex as normal.
+To run PrivCount, simply activate the virtual environment that you created earlier and then run PrivCount as normal.
 For example:

-    source venv/bin/activate # enter the virtual environment privex --help
+    source venv/bin/activate # enter the virtual environment privcount --help
     ...
     deactivate # exit the virtual environment

+# testing

+After installing PrivCount as above, testing is quite simple.
+You'll need 4 terminals, each of which you have 'activated' using virtualenv as above so that they have PrivCount in the PATH.
+Change a terminal into each of the `test/ts`, `test/tks`, `test/dc`, and `test` directories (4 terms total).

+Then start up the nodes from the respective terminal as follows and in this order:
+  + From `test/ts` run `privcount ../privcount-test-config.yaml ts`
+  + From `test/tks` run `privcount ../privcount-test-config.yaml tks`
+  + From `test/dc` run `privcount ../privcount-test-config.yaml dc`

+Then wait for the log messages to indicate the first epoch has started.
+Once that has happened:
+  + From `test/` run `privcount-inject -p 20003 -l tor-test-events.txt`

-# setting up privex entities
+# setting up PrivCount entities

 ## tally server